gwilliamsmith/Kaleidoscope/README.md

 want it fixed, or want a good place to start, that's the place to look.
 Try not to open any duplicates issues, please.

 Additionally, if there's any information that you think belongs on this readme, let me know!
 I'm probably not the best at writing these.

+### Creating Issues

+If you do feel the need to create an issue, please be descriptive, and tag your issue with tags you find relevant.
+It'll help me (or anyone else) to work the issue to resolution if we have more information on it.

 ## License